 Before you fall in love with a name, check to see if it’s been taken already by another Indiana organization.
 A quick check on the Indiana Secretary of State’s business name search can save you time and money.
 But more importantly, it may prevent legal issues and confusion for potential customers or clients.

-After the name is secured, register a similar domain name for your website.
+After the name is secured, consider registering a similar domain name for your website.
 Next, create social media profiles on the major platforms, including LinkedIn, Facebook, and Twitter.
 If it feels like all the best names are taken, a business name generator can help.

 This federal tax ID number can be used to open a designated business bank account and apply for business credit cards (to potentially help with funding).
 A dedicated business bank account will help keep personal and business accounts separate.
 That helps in preserving the company’s status as an LLC.

 Business licenses and permits vary by industry, which is why Indiana offers a state information center hotline (1-800-45-STATE).
 Hotline agents can explain requirements for permits and licenses based on the type of business.
 The Indiana Professional Licensing Agency offers a lengthy list of professions and industries to help get the ball rolling.

 For example, licensing requirements to open a nail salon in Indiana will fall under the State Board of Cosmetology and Barber Examiners.
 Starting a home appraisal business in Indiana will require some research on the Real Estate Appraiser Licensure & Certification Board webpage.